ifeegoo/BackGitLabUp/README.md

 > Execute 2nd shell command in your Terminal on macOS to clone all Git repositories.

-Before you do this step, please check the `BackGitLabUp.sh` file carefully to make sure the data of Git repositories exactly right, the URLs and total account, and then you can execute the following command.
+Before you do this step, please check the `BackGitLabUp.sh` file carefully to make sure the data of Git repositories exactly right, especially the URLs, the directories and total account, and then you can execute the following command.

 `sh BackGitLabUp.sh`